 Celebrations are in order: U.S. News & World Report ranked the University of Maryland’s Robert H. Smith School of Business in the top 10 online Master of Business Administration programs of 2019.
 Securing the No. 8 spot, the Smith Online MBA program advanced from its ninth position on the 2018 ranking.

-Based on factors like admissions selectivity, reputation for excellence among peer institutions and student support services, this ranking helps prospective students navigate the growing options among online MBA programs.
-According to U.S. News, MBA enrollment numbers far exceed those reported for all other types of graduate degree programs.
+Based on factors like admissions selectivity, reputation for excellence among peer institutions and student support services, this ranking helps prospective part- or full-time students navigate the growing options among online MBA programs.
+According to U.S. News, graduate business administration degree enrollment numbers far exceed those reported for all other types of graduate degree programs.
 The demand is there, and students want to know their academic needs and professional interests are met by choosing the right program.
 While distance learning offers distinctive benefits for business professionals, the U.S. News rankings further instill widespread confidence in the credibility of online degree programs.

 Here’s more on why the Smith School of Business is among the best MBA programs for professional development and student success.

 Indicators of a top 10 online MBA program